0-GEE/SYSTER/README.md

 Upon detection, SYSTER will delete the offending message, send a warning into the affected text channel, and send a report into a designated logging channel.

-As of now, the bot only targets files which play **as soon as they are scrolled
+As of now, the bot only targets files which play **as soon as they are scrolled into view**,
-into view**, meaning that mp4 attachments (which need to be clicked into in order
+meaning that mp4 attachments (which need to be clicked into in order to be played) are ignored.
-to be played) are ignored.
-In the near future I will likely implement detection and removal
+In future updates detection and removal of such attachments will also be added.
-for attachments as well.
 The bot can be invited using the following url: [INVITE SYSTER](https://discord.com/api/oauth2/authorize?client_id=838251109055332382&permissions=8&scope=bot)

 ### Setup